xoba/ad/readme.md

 ----------------------------------------------

-a simple mathematical formula language, which is auto-differentiated and compiled to go for high performance.
+a simple mathematical formula language, which is auto-differentiated and compiled to http://golang.org for high performance.

 see https://autodiff.info for live demo.